Skip to main content

 NoteInterface.nr implements compute_note_hiding_point, which takes a note and computes the point "hides" it.

-This is implemented in the example token contract:
+This is implemented by applying the partial_note attribute:

 }